 This creamy gorgonzola gnocchi with baby spinach is topped with toasted pine nuts and just a sprinkle of Parmesan cheese.
-It’s the perfect creamy dish for Meatless Monday or throw on a little grilled steak to take it to a whole new level of protein packed deliciousness.
-Trust me, you’ll love how easy it is to make this flavorful dish!
+It’s the perfect creamy dish for Meatless Monday or add in some grilled protein to take it to a whole new level of delicious!

 This post is sponsored by Alessi Foods and KRIS Wines.
 All opinions are 100% my own.

-I’ve loved doing video lately and the chance to travel and do video – perfection!
+I’ve loved doing videos lately and the chance to travel and do videos is perfection!